Skills gaps are exciting because they mean the industry is growing. In the case of blockchain, it also means that the industry can’t grow fast enough.

 Interrogating the Blockchain Skills Gap

 Cryptocurrency is one of the flashiest faces of blockchain technology.
-However, if you’re really in the know, you know that blockchain is a lot bigger than just cryptocurrencies.
-In fact, experts in the field are in increasingly high demand.
+However, if you’re really in the know, you know that blockchain is a lot bigger than just Bitcoin, Ethereum and other cryptocurrencies.
+In fact, experts in the blockchain industry are in increasingly high demand.

 What is Blockchain?

-The term “blockchain” is the key to visualizing how the technology works.
+The term “blockchain” is the key to visualizing how this open-source technology works.
 Each block is a discrete piece of data.
 Each block in a chain is linked to another block and contains all of the blocks that came before it.

 So, why is this so complicated?
 It’s definitely easier said than done.
 The computer know-how for creating chains out of blocks is hard to come by.

 Now, why is it so important?
 If “because cryptocurrencies” was the only answer, it would be a good enough answer.
-However, there’s so much more to it than that.
+However, there’s so much more to distributed ledger than that.

 For one thing, it’s a secure and transparent way of accessing data.
 Because the discrete data sets are linked together, it’s very easy to tell if something has been changed.
 It’s also a very efficient way of storing and sending data.

-Understanding where blockchain exists outside of cryptocurrencies is important for understanding how crucial it is to have experts in this new and expanding field.
+Understanding where blockchain exists outside of cryptocurrencies is important for understanding how crucial it is to have talent with in-depth knowledge of blockchain technology.
 It’s also important for understanding why so many experts are required.

 The Skill Gap

+As mentioned, there’s no shortage of blockchain-related job postings.
 LinkedIn first made the crisis known with their 2018 jobs report.
 The report listed “blockchain developer” as the year’s top emerging job.
+The top skills needed that the report listed aside from blockchain were also programming languages such as Solidity and Node.js.

-Demand was determined by looking at the skills of people on the site being hired compared by looking at hirers in pursuit of that skill.
+Demand was determined by looking at the skills of people on the site being hired compared to looking at hirers in pursuit of that skill.
 According to that report and subsequent analysis, there just aren’t as many blockchain developers to go around.
+In particular, the most in-demand job titles are software engineer, senior software engineer, software architect, front end and full stack developer.

 And the most recent LinkedIn report reveals that blockchain skills are actually the number one most in-demand hard skills in 2020.
 According to the LinkedIn Talent Blog post, blockchain “is the most in-demand skill in the United States, the United Kingdom, France, Germany, and Australia.”
 The post also emphasises that financial services are not the only sector that can benefit from blockchain talent.
 “Recruiters should start becoming familiar with how blockchain works, what its perceived benefits are, and who are the people best suited to help your company explore where this budding technology might have a role.”